Amy Casey Cooks

 • Preheat oven to 350 degrees.
 Line the bottom of 2 (7x3 inch) loaf pans with parchment paper and spray with cooking spray.

-• In a large bowl, combine the dry ingredients.
-In a separate medium sized bowl, whisk together the wet ingredients.
-Add the wet ingredients to the dry ingredients and stir to just combine.
+• Add the wet ingredients to the dry ingredients and stir to just combine.

 • Divide the batter evenly between the loaf pans and tap lightly on the counter to release any air bubbles.
 Sprinkle with the turbinado or sanding sugar.

 • Let cool in pans 15 minutes before removing and cool completely on a baking rack.
-The bread will stay fresh for 2 - 3 days at room temperature or can be wrapped and frozen for up to 2 months.
+The bread will stay fresh for 2 to 3 days at room temperature or can be wrapped and frozen for up to 2 months.

 Notes